Yahoo Web Search

 • 1. generally considered or reputed to be: "the putative author of the book"

-4. Putative is an adjective that means generally thought to be or to exist, even if this may not really be true.
-Learn how to use it in sentences and see synonyms and translations.
+4. PUTATIVE definition: 1. generally thought to be or to exist, even if this may not really be true: 2. generally thought….
+Learn more.

 1. People also search for